 Lesson 3: Trusting life.

-The Dayak tradition says that there are cycles of creation and cycles of destruction — and both are completely necessary to life.
+The tribe's tradition says that there are cycles of creation and cycles of destruction.
+Both are completely necessary to life.
 During cycles of creation, our job as humans is to nurture life so it can thrive.
 During cycles of destruction, we are meant to save all that can be saved so that when the cycle is completed, it will be easier for those who come after us to restore things so life can thrive again.